HL7/fhir-ipa/input/pagecontent/fetching.md

     GET [url]/[type]/[id]

-where the type is from the list above, and the [id] is retrieved from a resource obtained from the process above.
+[type] is from the list above, and [id] is the FHIR ID obtained from clinical resources that refer directly to them.
 E.g.

-    "author" : {
+    "author": {
-      "reference" : "Practitioner/23"
+      "reference": "Practitioner/23"
     }

-Note that the API does not specify search directly on these resources; applications only need to access these in support of existing records that refer directly to them.
+Note that the API does not specify search parameters for these resources; applications only need to access them in support of existing records that refer directly to them.

-In order to save time, client applications may ask for these resources to be included in the search response, but servers are not required to do this, so clients should be prepared to fetch these directly and cache them locally.
+Client applications may ask for these resources to be [included](http://hl7.org/fhir/search.html#include) in the search response, but servers are not required to do this, so clients should be prepared to fetch these directly and cache them locally.

 ### Generating Patient Documents